Devon Rex vs Sphynx: Differences and Characteristics

 Sphynx

-Although we often think that the Sphynx cat has no hair at all, the contrary is true.
-He is still covered with hair, but it is too fine to get noticed.
-Some have sparse eyebrows that help him express his emotions, while others don’t have anything at all.
+Although we often think the Sphynx cat has no hair, the contrary is true.
+He is still covered with hair but is too fine to get noticed.
+Some have sparse eyebrows that help them express their emotions, while others don’t have anything at all.

 Considering his measurements, the Sphynx is a medium-sized cat who can weigh at least 6 to 14 pounds.
 Looking past his nudity, other features that define him are his finger-like toes, large ears that almost resemble that of a bat, a big, round belly, and eyes that are lemon-shaped.
-Another characteristic known about the Sphynx is his wrinkles, but they are just evident due to the lack of hair.
+Another characteristic of the Sphynx is his wrinkles, evident due to the lack of hair.

 Temperament